jmbuhr/otter.nvim/README.md

   otter.nvim for now.
 A pure handler version of telescope's pickers that can receive our already modified responses can change this in the future.
 - Formatting requests are tricky.
 But formatting is handled very well by [conform.nvim](https://github.com/stevearc/conform.nvim) also for injected code via their `injected` formatter.
   (TODO: link my conform configs as an example)
+- The new implementation is more consistent and reliable, but currently at the expense of being less reliable with completion for cases with globally offset code chunks.
+I'm happy about hints or PR's for those.